International Studies Minor

 - One intensive four- to six-week international program during the summer, or

-- Two short-term study abroad experiences such as those offered through Moravian College during May Term.
+- Two short-term study abroad experiences such as those offered through Moravian University during May Term.

 In the second and third options, some credits earned during the travel experience may count toward the international studies minor.
 Consult with the program advisor before traveling.